hehlinge42/nlp_consulting_project/README.md

 ### Session 1: TripAdvisor scraper

-* Tool to scrap TripAdvisor's UK website (https://www.tripadvisor.co.uk/) for restaurants and their associated reviews made by different users.
+* Tools to scrap TripAdvisor's UK website (https://www.tripadvisor.co.uk/) for restaurants and their associated reviews made by different users.
 * ``` cd scraper ```
 * See dedicated README in the folder.